ropensci/ssarp/README.md

-    the tip labels are simply species epithets or full scientific names), and the dataframe obtained in Step 3 to add tip speciation rates using the DR statistic (Jetz et al. 2012) or the lambda calculation for crown groups from Magallόn and Sanderson (2001) respectively to the occurrence dataframe.
+    the tip labels are simply species epithets or full scientific names), and the dataframe obtained in Step 3 to add tip speciation rates using the DR statistic (Jetz et al. 2012) or the lambda calculation for crown groups from Magallón and Sanderson (2001) respectively to the occurrence dataframe.
 The user may also choose to estimate tip speciation rates from a BAMM analysis (Rabosky 2014) by using `estimate_bamm()` with a classifier that describes your tip